 Product stewardship is about manufacturers and downstream users – companies or individual employees who use chemicals – committing to minimize the environmental, health and safety impacts of their products throughout the product life cycle, using a risk- and science-based approach.
 Actions range from substituting the most hazardous substances, to good safety communications on risk management measures to reduce exposure so products can be safely used in the manner intended.

 In our modern, open economy, chemicals undergo a thorough risk assessment before reaching the market.
-Communication on safe use happens throughout the supply chain via safety data sheets and product labels.
-An efficient enforcement ensures that products placed on the European Union market meet the highest EU product standards.
+Communication on safe use takes place throughout the supply chain via safety data sheets and product labels.
+Efficient enforcement ensures that products placed on the European Union market meet the highest EU product standards.

 essenscia is actively cooperating with regulators and other sector players in developing and implementing a risk-based regulatory framework for product safety.
 The federation is working hand-in-hand with authorities such as the European Chemicals Agency (ECHA) to implement the ambitious legislation on hazard assessment & communication (CLP, Classification, Labelling and Packaging) and risk assessment & management (REACH, Registration, Evaluation, Authorization and Restriction of Chemicals).
 This requires relentless effort and a lifelong commitment, for example in terms of the quality and updating of data in the REACH registration dossiers in response to new scientific information and changing technical requirements.

-The sharing of experience and best practice between all industry players for a continuous improvement of implementation, especially towards SMEs, is happening through the essenscia VLARIP and WALRIP training programmes, being awarded in 2018 with a European Responsible Care Award.
-It is a continuous effort and life-long engagement, for instance concerning the quality and updating of data in the REACH registration dossiers upon new scientific information and changing technical requirements.
-As providing training is important to improve good practices of the members, especially SMEs, essenscia successfully passed the recertification for the KMO-Portefeuille (a measure of the Flemish government).
+The sharing of experience and best practice amongst all industry players for continuous improvement of implementation, especially towards SMEs, is handled through the essenscia VLARIP and WALRIP training programmes, recognised in 2018 with a European Responsible Care Award.
+It is a continuous effort and life-long commitment, for instance concerning the quality and updating of data in the REACH registration dossiers upon new scientific information and changing technical requirements.
+Since training is key to improving good practices of the members, especially SMEs, essenscia successfully passed recertification for the KMO-Portefeuille (a measure of the Flemish government).

 Enforcement of the existing legislation on imported articles remains crucial not to import strictly regulated substances through finished articles, and thus exposing European consumers and the environment during use, waste and recycling stage.
-The safety Gate system (Rapid Alert Exchange System for dangerous non-food products) yearly clearly demonstrates that more action is needed.
-In 2020, of the products reported due to presence of restricted chemicals (18% of the products reported), products not respecting the hazardous chemicals limits specified in REACH represent a total of 471 cases reported of which almost 77% of them come from outside EU/EAA, and due to on-line sales 17% of the origin was even unknown.
-Non-compliant toys (presence of restricted phthalates) and chemicals (specially non-compliant hand sanitizers which had a boost in production due to the COVID-19 crisis) make up the top 2 of 2020 non-compliant products related to chemicals legislation.
+The safety Gate system (Rapid Alert Exchange System for dangerous non-food products) clearly demonstrates that more action is needed.
+In 2020, of the products reported due to presence of restricted chemicals (18% of the products reported), products not respecting the hazardous chemicals limits specified in REACH represent a total of 471 cases reported of which almost 80% of them come from outside EU/EAA, and due to on-line sales, the origin was unknown for 17% of them.
+Non-compliant toys (presence of restricted phthalates) and chemicals (especially non-compliant hand sanitizers which had a boost in production due to the COVID-19 crisis) make up the top 2 of 2020 non-compliant products related to chemicals legislation.

-Also proactively and on top of regulatory duties, actively screen their product portfolio to steer them towards better overall sustainability performance and thus future proofing their portfolio’s given the high demand – from several actors ranging from the European commission, over financial actors, over consumers and business clients – to have products that better then do no harm actively contribute towards the United Nations Sustainable Development Goals.
-Those companies joined forces already in 2018 to develop a methodology that was described in the report of the World Business Council on Sustainable Development publication on ‘Chemical Industry Methodology for Portfolio Sustainability Assessments (PSA)’.
+Also proactively, and in addition to regulatory requirements, actively screen product portfolios to steer them towards better overall sustainability performance and thus future-proofing portfolios, given the high demand – from several actors ranging from the European Commission, over financial actors, over consumers and business clients – for products that, rather than do no harm, actively contribute towards the United Nations Sustainable Development Goals.
+Those companies already joined forces in 2018 to develop a methodology, described in the report of the World Business Council on Sustainable Development publication on ‘Chemical Industry Methodology for Portfolio Sustainability Assessments (PSA)’.